jrveatch/trsmscans/README.md

 ## Every login

-The code needs to be run from a python virtual environment that needs to be set up everytime you start a new shell.
+The code needs to be run from a python virtual environment that needs to be set up every time you start a new shell.
 The virtual environment can be set up with `source setup.sh`.

 ## Running